cap-ntu/Ratatouille/README.md

 # Ratatouille
-Optimizing Network Performance for Large-Scale Distributed Machine Learning
+Optimizing Network Performance for Large-Scale Distributed Machine Learning.

 The Parameter Server (PS) framework is widely used to train machine learning (ML) models in parallel.
 It tackles the big data problem by having worker nodes performing data-parallel computation, and having server nodes maintaining globally shared parameters.
 When training big models, worker nodes frequently pull parameters from server nodes and push updates to server nodes, resulting in high communication overhead.
 Our investigations showed that modern distributed ML applications could spend up to 5.7 times more time on communication than computation.
 To address this problem,